paulshuker/coppafisher/docs/export.md

 apply_transform(fused_custom_image, transform, save_dir, name=f"custom_final_channel_{channel}.tif")
 ```

-The custom image will be saved as the given name.
+The custom image will be saved as the given name as `uint16`.

 You can also save the fused_anchor_image which should have no transform applied to it.